 11. How much does it cost?

-Note that having SR22 does not in and of itself cause your insurance rates to increase.
+Having SR22 does not itself cause your insurance rates to increase.
 It is your underlying traffic/moving violation, such as

 Depending on your insurance carrier, a traffic violation can cause your premium rates to skyrocket by more than half.
-So the best thing you can do is to drive safely and not pick up any new tickets.
+See our article on how DUIs affect car insurance.

 For more general information about SR-22 insurance, refer to these resources: